-The mission of Democracy and Elections at Manchester is to provide informed and academic insights into these trends.
-To reveal how political attitudes, behaviour and organisations are changing in Britain and beyond.
+The mission of Democracy and Elections at Manchester is to provide informed and academic insights into these trends, and to reveal how political attitudes, behaviour, and institutions are changing in Britain and beyond.

 We offer particular strength in the following areas: